BoualiZakariae/MinDominatingSet/README.md

 # Minimum dominating set

 In graph theory, the dominating set is a well know Np-complete problem.
 To date, we don't have a polynomial time algorithm to solve this problem.
-In my Master thesis, I did a review of literature about the well know exact solutions, greedy and metha-heuristique solutions.
+In my Master thesis, I did a review of literature about the well know exact, greedy and metha-heuristique solutions.

 This repository contains my Java implementation to solve the Minimum Dominanting Set.